finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 List portfolios for scope

-List all the portfolios in a single scope.
+List all the portfolios in a scope.

 ### Example
 ```java